 Trigger Points

-A Spiegel bestseller, with 50,000 copies sold, and winner of the Political Book Prize 2024
+A Spiegel bestseller, with over 55,000 copies sold, and winner of the Political Book Prize 2024

 The new book by the Leibniz Prize laureate Steffen Mau